-Net Farm Income Forecast to Increase by Nearly 14 Percent in 2013
+Net Farm Income Forecast To Increase 15 Percent in 2013

-Net cash income--which measures the difference between cash expenses and the combination of commodities sold during the calendar year plus other sources of farm income--is forecast at $123.5 billion, down almost 9 percent from 2012.
+Net farm income is forecast to be $131 billion in 2013, up 15.1 percent from 2012’s estimate of $113.8 billion.
+After adjusting for inflation, 2013’s net farm income is expected to be the highest since 1973.
+Substantial year-end crop inventories are expected as a result of the record corn harvest Net cash income—which measures the difference between cash expenses and the combination of commodities sold during the calendar year plus other sources of farm income—is forecast at $129.7 billion, down just over 3 percent from 2012.
 Even so, 2013’s forecast would be the fourth time net cash income, after adjusting for inflation, has exceeded $100 billion since 1973.

-The projected $19.2-billion increase in total expenses in 2013 continues a string of large year-to-year movements since 2002, and expenses are forecast to establish a record-high.
-Rent, labor, and feed are the expense items expected to increase the most in 2013.
+The projected $10.9-billion increase in total expenses in 2013, to $352 billion, continues a string of year-to-year increases (except for 2009) that have taken place since 2002.
+In both nominal and inflation-adjusted dollars, 2013 production expenses are expected to be the highest on record.
+Labor and rent are the expense items expected to increase the most in 2013, while producers are expected to pay less for fuel and fertilizer.

 Farm sector assets, debt, and equity are all forecast to increase in 2013.
 As in the last several years, increases in farm asset value are expected to exceed increases in farm debt, with farm real estate the main driving force.
 Confirming the strength of the farm sector's solvency, both the debt-to-asset ratio and debt-to-equity ratio are expected to reach historic lows.